CoVaRR-NET/duotang/CONTRIBUTING.md

 This will push changes into a new branch called `UpdatePreview.$DATESTAMP`.
 Once changes are approved, PR this preview branch into `main`, then merge `main` into `dev` to resync the development branch.

-**Due to `crond` using minimal environments, you may need to define the PATH variable in order for your programs to be found.**
+(NOTE) Due to `crond` using minimal environments, you may need to define the PATH variable in order for your programs to be found.
-For example, you can insert the following into your crontab prior to the above line.
+For example, you can insert the following into your crontab list prior to the above line.

 `PATH=/usr/local/bin:/usr/bin:/usr/local/sbin:/usr/sbin`

 # Step by step instruction to obtain data, and to generate phylogenies

+Note `$datetime` is a placeholder for the date and time associated with downloading VirusSeq data, *e.g.*, `2022-03-16`.

 ## To obtain required data

-Note `<datetime>` is a placeholder for the date and time associated with downloading VirusSeq data, *e.g.*, `2022-03-16T15:17:45`.
+Use the update.sh script located at the root of the repo.
+This script, when in downloadonly mode, will download all relevant metadata required to build Duotang.
+`./update.sh --downloadonly [--noconda --venvpath /path/to/venv] --date $datetime`

+(The following instructions still works but will be deprecated soon.)

 | Command | Description | Outputs | Expected time |
 |---------|-------------|---------|---------------|
 | `sh data_needed/download.sh <ViralAi>` |  download data release from VirusSeq (or ViralAI if argument is provided), separate and re-compress, download also also data from ncov viralai and add pango designations | `ncov-open.$datestamp.fasta.xz`     `viralai.$datestamp.withalias.csv` `virusseq.$datestamp.fasta.xz` `ncov-open.$datestamp.withalias.tsv.gz` `virusseq.$datestamp.metadata.tsv.gz` |  ~20 minutes |
 | `datestamp=$(ls data_needed/virusseq.*fasta.xz \| tail -1 \| cut -d. -f2)` | set the `datestamp` variable | | 1 second |
 | `python3 scripts/alignment.py data_needed/virusseq.$datestamp.fasta.xz data_needed/virusseq.metadata.csv.gz data_needed/ --samplenum 3 --reffile resources/NC_045512.fa` | downsample genomes, use `minimap2` to align pairwise to reference and write result to FASTA | `sample1.fasta` `sample2.fasta` `sample3.fasta` | ~2 minutes |

+## Using the extractSequences.py script to filter sequences of interest from FASTA file.
+The extractSequences.py is located at `scripts/extractSequences.py`.
+This scripts allows you to use regex to remove and/or keep certain sequences with specific lineage or ID.
+This script should be ran at the root of the repo.
+An example use case might be to remove recombinants before constructing phylogenetic trees.

+`python scripts/extractSequences.py --infile /path/to/fasta --metadata /path/to/metadata --outfile /dir/of/output [--extractregex '^SomeRegex$' --keepregex '^SomeRegex1$' --keepregex '^SomeRegex2$' --extractbyid]

+This script will then output at least 5 files:
+ * `Sequences_remainder.fasta.xz` FASTA file containing all sequences not matching the --extractregex regex.
+ * `Sequences_regex_\*.fasta.xz` FASTA file containing all sequences matching the --keepregex regex.
+ * `SequenceMetadata_remainder.tsv.gz` Metadata for sequences in Sequences_remainder.fasta.xz
+ * `SequenceMetadata_regex_\*.tsv.gz` Metadata for sequences in Sequences_regex_\*.fasta.xz
+ * `SequenceMetadata_matched.tsv` Metadata for the sequences that were extracted but not kept.
+There is no associated FASTA for this.

+Optional arguments can also be provided:
+ * `--extractregex` This will be the regex used to remove sequences. e.g. '^X\S\*$' will remove all lineages starting with X
+ * `--keepregex` This will be the regex used to put sequences removed by --extractregex in a different file. e.g. '^XBB\S\*$' will keep the lineages starting with XBB and output them.
+This argument can be specified multiple times, resulting in one output file for each regex.
+ * `--extractbyid` By default, the regex is applied to the lineage column, this will change the behavior so that the regex filtering is applied to the sample ID.

+Example:
+The following will remove all lineages starting with 'X' (i.e. recombinants) from the FASTA but will output removed lineages starting with 'XBB' and 'XAC' into a separate file.

+`python scripts/extractSequences.py --infile /path/to/fasta --metadata /path/to/metadata --outfile /dir/of/output --extractregex '^X\S*$' --keepregex '^XBB\S*$' --keepregex '^XAC\S*$']

+## Perform subsampling and alignment

+This step downsample genomes, use `minimap2` to align pairwise to reference and write result to FASTA.

+`python3 scripts/alignment.py data_needed/virusseq.$datestamp.fasta.xz data_needed/virusseq.metadata.csv.gz data_needed/ --samplenum 3 --reffile resources/NC_045512.fa`

+The output of this is three FASTA containing aligned sequences (`sample1.fasta` `sample2.fasta` `sample3.fasta`)

 ## To generate phylogenies (ML and time-scaled)